joinmarket-webui/jamdocs/docs/FAQ.md

 [ms]: https://mempool.space/
 [ms-install]: https://github.com/mempool/mempool#one-click-installation

+### What is the password used for?

+The password is used for encrypting the wallet file.
+The password is **not** used as a passphrase.

 ### I'm getting an error when trying to open the wallet

 The following error can pop up in case JoinMarket didnt't shut down cleanly: